Dango3010/scheduler/README.md

 To run the server so it returns an error when saving/deleting for testing the client's error handling capabilities: `npm run error`

 The client runs on port 8000, and the API server runs on port 8001.
-Running both for the app to work.
+Run both for the app to work.

 <!--
 The server provides endpoints for three resource types: days, appointments, and interviewers.